darsa881r/UOD_Analysis/notebooks/Testing_Using-Control---Trtmnt.md

 ### Causal Inference:

-Can we say that the the Program offered causes the change in Test scores ???
+Can we say that the Program offered causes the change in Test scores ???

 No, we cannot.
 For that we need to conduct a randomized control trial.
 From academic literature, it can be said that Quasi-Experimental experiments cannot guarantee causal effect.

+This is one of the reasons, we do not conduct control-treatment analysis, as it would not mean anything.

 Also, we have to think, are these questions really capturing the essence of behaviour change ??